-Considering the outcomes of earlier laboratory testing, we developed three formulation with different gram of fortified rice flour (FRF) as shown in Table 1.
+Considering the outcomes of earlier laboratory testing, we developed three formulation with different weight of fortified rice flour (FRF) as shown in Table 1.

 All the ingredients were weighed on electronic weighing balance.
-Sugar and butter were whisked to prepare the smooth batter after that add 1tsp of vanilla essence.
-Refined flour, Fortified rice flour, green gram flour, dry fruit powder, cocoa powder, baking powder and baking soda sieve all together for 2 to 3 times into the prepared batter.
+Sugar and butter were whisked to prepare the smooth batter after one tea spoon of vanilla essence was added.
+Refined flour, fortified rice flour, green gram flour, dry fruit powder, cocoa powder, baking powder and baking soda all the material was sieved 2/3 times in order to remove the impurities and making it homogeneous.
 The prepared batter was placed in a cake tin, greased the butter paper with butter and put in the oven at 180° C for 25 minute and preheat the oven at 180° C for 15 minutes.